 Most of the organizations mentioned in Backcountry Recreation, Part 1 are not-for-profit organizations, and we certainly need them.
 But we also need for-profit enterprises.
 Without profits, there is no money for people to donate to not-for-profit organizations.
 Nor is there any money for people to pay taxes to run government.
 Government should encourage for-profit enterprises.

 Consider the founding of the Green Mountain Club and the creation of the Long Trail.
-As a result of hiking several sections of the Long Trail with Nancy last year (details here), I became interested in the Proctor family.
+As a result of hiking several sections of the Long Trail with Mrs. TSP last year (details here), I became interested in the Proctor family.
 The Proctors were wealthy from profits earned in for-profit enterprises, and they were early benefactors of the Green Mountain Club.
-Without the Proctor family, there may not have been created a Green Mountain Club or a Long Trail as we know them today.
+Without the Proctor family, the Green Mountain Club and Long Trail as we know them today may not have been created.

 Yes, I know there are bad actors in the for-profit sector, and some level of government regulation is needed.
 But in my experience, the overwhelming majority of people in the for-profit sector are good people and they deserve our appreciation.
 There are bad actors, as well as many good people, in the not-for-profit and government sectors, too.